-- to develop the whole child ensuring Gospel Values drive their aspiration to serve their communities throughout their lives; - to ensure the long term sustainability and continuity of Catholic education in the local community; - to provide excellent high quality education and experiences for all those who desire a Catholic education, within the context of our changing society; and - to foster a sense of collaborative learning and sharing for all across Trust Schools; valuing the contributions of staff, Governors and parents.
+- 1. To ensure the long term sustainability and continuity of Catholic education in the local community. - 2.
+To develop the whole child ensuring Gospel Values drive their aspiration to serve their communities throughout their lives. - 3.
+To provide excellent high quality education and experiences for all those who desire a Catholic education, within the context of our changing society. - 4.
+Further develop a trust wide strategic approaches to collaborative working, sharing expertise to achieve agreed, clear impact measures.